planetfederal/qgis-suite-plugin/doc/gui.rst

 .. image:: catalog_added.png

 Of course, the content will depend on the content of your GeoServer catalog.
-Each catalog contains 4 entries: *Workspaces, Layers, Layer groups* and *Styles*.
+Each catalog contains 7entries: *Workspaces, Layers, Layer groups, Styles, GeoWebCache, Processes and Setting*.
 The workspaces in the *Workspaces* node contain themselves other elements, like the stores and also the resources (Feature types and coverages) in each store.
 By right--clicking on these elements, you will get to the functionality related to each of them.

 All items can be renamed/deleted/refreshed using the corresponding menu item, which are available in all of them.